 Can I Do Acoustic Wave Therapy for ED at Home?

-It would be incredibly practical to do acoustic wave therapy for ED home because men are not that open to discuss their sexual problems with other people.
+It would be incredibly practical to do acoustic wave therapy for ED home because men are not that open to discussing their sexual problems with other people.

-Nowadays, it is possible to find and buy acoustic wave therapy devices by various manufacturers.
+Nowadays, it is possible to find and buy acoustic wave therapy devices from various manufacturers.

 Even a simple Amazon search yields tons of results displaying images of machines you can buy for this purpose.